omaremadeldin/ZOS/README.md

 ===ZapperOS=By=Omar Emad Eldin===

+This has only been tried on Ubuntu 14, other systems may need some tweaking or may not work.

 *Preferred build arguments:
 	i386-elf-gcc -c test.c (or) i386-elf-g++ -c test.cpp -ffreestanding -O2 -Wall -Wextra -fno-exceptions -fno-rtti
 	i386-elf-ld -o test -Ttext 0x0 -e main test.o